 What is herpes zoster infection?

 Herpes zoster infection is more likely to affect older people and people with a weak immune system.
-It causes a burning pain, followed by a blistering rash, which tends to only affect one area of the body.
+It causes a burning pain, followed by a painful blistering rash, which tends to only affect one area of the body.
 If you think that you might have shingles, you can try using the Ada app to find out more about your symptoms.

-Shingles is treated with antiviral medications.
-The rash will usually begin to get better within two weeks, and although most people recover well, some may be left with persistent pain in the affected area.
+Shingles is treated with antiviral medications.** The rash will usually begin to get better within two weeks, and although most people recover well, some may be left with persistent pain in the affected area.
 Effective pain management from the early stages is therefore very important.
 Some complications of shingles, for example herpes zoster ophthalmicus, can lead to permanent problems with eyesight.

 People with shingles should avoid contact with people who have not been vaccinated against chickenpox and people who have a weakened immune system.